Mordovia Arena: Location

 The stadium is located in the central part of Saransk, on the eastern bank of the Insar River.
 The stadium can be accessed by car and public transportation, special shuttle buses from the airport, railway station and hotels and from pick up parking points.
 The key hotels, fan area, and sightseeing attractions are also located within a minimum distance from the arena.
 It is bordered in the north in Volgogradskaya street and in the east in Yubileniy micro district (Микрорайон Юбилейный) which was constructed in the second decade of the 21st century, along with the construction of the stadium.
 The stadium is located in the central part of Saransk, on the eastern bank of the Insar River.
 The area where the stadium stands was in the past part of the village Posop which was incorporated to the city in 1958.
 The territory around the stadium was occupied by low-density traditional wooden housing.
 A birch grove and a gas station were demolished at the end of August 2010.
 A gas station, an auto repair center as well as 14 residential wooden houses were demolished with almost all of whose residents have received compensation for land and new apartments, in order to make place for the stadium.

-By car

-The central district of Saransk, the place of the key sightseeing attractions, is a square limited by the streets Staroposadskaya, Botevgradskaya, Polezhaeva/Vasenko, Serova, and Alexandra Nevskogo.
-Volgogradskaya Street connects the city center with the eastern part of the city, starting from the intersection of Kommunisticheskaya and Serova Streets and crossing the Insar River.
-Mordovia Arena is located immediately across the river.
-The route Veselovskogo Street – Kovalenko Street – Yugo-Zapadnoye Highway runs north to south through the western districts of the city (from Lyambirskoye Highway to Osipenko Street).

-Lenina Avenue connects the city center with the northern part of Saransk, first changing into Alexandrovskoye, and then to Lyambirskoye Highway.
-Intersecting them, Severny Bypass runs around Saransk in the north, starting at the intersection of P-180 and P-158 highways.
-It then changes into Vostochny Bypass that connects Saransk to the airport.

-Osipenko Street runs from the center to the southern boundary of Saransk.
-The route connecting the city to the airport follows Alexandra Nevskogo Street – Sevastopolskaya Street – Krasnaya Street through the exit after the junction with Vostochny Bypass.

-Street parking in Saransk is free of charge.
-Parking on sidewalks, public transport stops, and at special traffic signs is prohibited.